77batbat/Beiwe_documentation/README.md

 ...

 ```
-Given a set of daily minimum and maximum x and y coordinates, find a set of windows that cover all data points and jointly minimize the number of windows used AND the area of each window.
+Given a set of daily minimum and maximum x and y coordinates, this function finds a set of windows that cover all data points and jointly minimize the number of windows used AND the area of each window.

 #### ReplicateSurveyResponsesBackwards